 The US people will get an additional benefit of six months of free YouTube music.
 Both the smartphones are powered by the latest Qualcomm Snapdragon 845 Soc processor, runs on Android 9 Pie with a 2915mAh battery.
 The flagship device will be available in two variants of 64GB costing and 128 GB internal storage with a RAM of 4GB.
-They will be available in shades of Just Black, Clearly White and Not Pink and are open for pre-orders in the US with a release date of October 16 and will be available in 12 markets including India from November 1.
+They will be available in shades of Just Black, Clearly White, and Not Pink and are open for pre-orders in the US with a release date of October 16 and will be available in 12 markets, including India, from November 1.
 Pixel 3 costs around $799 in the US.

 The Pixel smartphones come with dual selfie camera setup, a combination of a standard and a wide-angle lens making it perfect for groupies.
 Pixel Visual Core AI is customized to correct possible distortion caused by the wide lens.
-Additionally, there is a Photobooth mode which continuously captures selfies when you smile or make faces.
-The back camera maintains a solo lens of 12MP but adds features like Top shot which shoots numerous HDR+ shots before and after the shutter is pressed and suggests superior shot if your intended shot isn’t the best of the lot.
+Additionally, a Photobooth mode continuously captures selfies when you smile or make faces.
+The back camera maintains a solo lens of 12MP but adds features like Top shot, which shoots numerous HDR+ shots before and after the shutter is pressed and suggests a superior shot if your intended shot isn’t the best of the lot.
 The Pixel 3 duo comes with a custom image processing chip called Pixel visual core for intensive photo processing.

-The Pixel 3 also comes with Gmail smart compose feature and a new Shush Mode that allows you not to answer the phone but get a message from whoever rung.
+The Pixel 3 also comes with Gmail smart compose feature and a new Shush Mode that allows you not to answer the phone but get a message from whoever runs.
 When you turn the phone upside down, the phone will automatically go into silent mode.

 The cover art of the music being played on the phone will be displayed on the phone’s lock screen.
 There is a digital photo frame mode associated with Google Photos and the device is compatible with Google’s Nest cameras.
 In short, it turns the smartphone into a Smart Home device with a screen and Google Assistant for any help required.

 A new Google Chromebook tablet, featuring removable keyboard and first time integrated fingerprint sensor on the power button, makes Pixel Slate a compelling device this fall and certainly a threat to iPad Pro and Surface Pro.
-It is thin and light and comes with a 293 ppi display with a 12.3-inch screen and front-aligned speakers.
+It is thin, light, and comes with a 293 ppi display with a 12.3-inch screen and front-aligned speakers.
 Running on Chrome OS, unlike Pixel C which was built on Android, Pixel Slate has better reach due to its accommodating OS.
 Like the Pixel 3 smartphones, Pixel Slate also comes with a free YouTube TV subscription.

 The device features 8MP camera both at the front and the rear side with standard portrait mode and an additional wide-angle lens.
 The Pixel keyboard connects at two spots and can even make an operating link even when disconnected.
 It has a pretty weird but stylish set of circular keycaps.
 You can enable multiple windows and activate a ‘do-not-disturb’ mode.
 There is also a Titan security chip for data protection.
-However, you will have to give your 3.5mm headphones jack a miss for there is no port for that.
+However, you will have to give your 3.5mm headphones jack a miss because there is no port.
 The Pixel Slate is priced at $599, but it is expected to go up to $1,599 for better-specced options.
-The keyboard comes at $199 and you can get a stylus, Pixelbook Pen for $99.
+The keyboard comes at $199 and you can get a stylus, and Pixelbook Pen for $99.